nikhil121101/Mideum/Readme.md

 # How it works

-Blogging website with user authentication where user can create blog articles , follow other users , favourite articles etc
+Blogging Android app with user authentication where user can create blog articles , follow other users , favourite articles etc

 ## Built and design
 Built in MVVM(Model view view model) architecture\